FlorianS4/project_4_django/README.md

-# Gamecrit blog post side
+# Gamecrit blog post site

 You like video games and you want to share your experience you gained from them with others.
 Then gamecrit is the perfect site for you!